-- 3.5.1 Investment decisions on the use of the Adult Education Budget will be made with full consideration to the statutory entitlements: - 3.5.1.1 English and Maths, up to and including level 2, for individuals aged 19 and over, who have not previously attained a GCSE grade A\ to C or grade 4, or higher, and/or. - 3.5.1.2 First full qualification at Level 2 for all, and/or. - 3.1.5.3 First full qualification at level 3 for individuals aged 19 to 23. - 3.1.5.4 Essential Digital Skills qualification, up to and including level 1 for individuals aged 19 and over who have digital skills assessed at below level 1. - 3.5.2 The Combined Authority submitted its Strategic Skills Plan to government in May 2018 as part of the readiness conditions requirements set by the Department for Education. - 3.5.3 Local and national partners have been fully engaged throughout the development phase for the processes and priorities for the funding award and during the funding award phase.
-This has included providing regular communications via our website, hosting three strategic events for all local and national providers, and participating in provider network meetings that have met regularly since 2018.
+- 3.5.1 Investment decisions on the use of the Adult Education Budget will be made with full consideration to the statutory entitlements: - 3.5.1.1 English and Maths, up to and including level 2, for individuals aged 19 and over, who have not previously attained a GCSE grade A\ to C or grade 4, or higher, and/or. - 3.5.1.2 First full qualification at Level 2 for all, and/or. - 3.1.5.3 First full qualification at level 3 for individuals aged 19 to 23. - 3.1.5.4 Essential Digital Skills qualification, up to and including level 1 for individuals aged 19 and over who have digital skills assessed at below level 1. - 3.5.2 The Combined Authority submitted its Strategic Skills Plan to government in May 2018 as part of the readiness conditions requirements set by the Department for Education.
+Further iterations have been shared with the Department for Education and form a chapter in the new Skills Strategy 2019. - 3.5.3 Local and national partners have been fully engaged throughout the development phase for the processes and priorities for the funding award and during the funding award phase.
+This has included providing regular communications via our website, hosting three strategic events for all local and national providers, and participating in provider network meetings that\have met regularly duringsince 2018.
 The Provider Networks comprised local Further

-- Education and Local Authority providers, , the Association of Colleges, Independent Training Providers and the Association of Employment and Learning Providers. - 3.5.4 The Combined Authority Board is the final decision-making body for funding awards.
+Education and Local aAuthority providers, the Education and Skills Funding Agency, the Association of Colleges and Independent Training Providers and the Association of Employment and Learning Providers.

+- 3.5.4 The Combined Authority Board is the final decision-making body for funding awards.
 An initial grant and commissioning process was launched on 1st December 2018 and closed in March 2019.
 Appraisals were carried out on the submitted delivery plans requesting funding by the Combined Authority officers.
 A moderation panel of internal senior managers consider recommendations and make final recommendations for approval.
-The Director of Business & Skills in consultation with the Portfolio Holder for Skills to approve funding awards. - 3.5.5 The commissioned contracts that were awarded in 2019 are now coming to the end of the 3 year terms (at the end of the current academic year, 31st July 2022), and officers are due to launch a second commissioning process to ensure new providers are awarded with contracts and ready to deliver from 1st August 2022. - 3.5.6 Following devolution of the Adult Education Budget, we have been asked to submit an Annual Report to Government providing an update on the delivery of the functions, as part of the wider monitoring and evaluation submissions that all mayoral Combined Authorities were required to submit as part of devolution agreements.
+The Director of Business & Skills in consultation with the Portfolio Holder for Skills to approve funding awards. - 3.5.5 The commissioned contracts that were awarded in 2019 are now coming to the end of the 3 year terms (at the end of the current academic year, 31st

+July 2022), and officers are due to launch a second commissioning process to ensure new providers are awarded with contracts and ready to deliver from 1st August 2022. - 3.5.6 Following devolution of the Adult Education Budget, we have been asked to submit an Annual Report to Government providing an update on the delivery of the functions, as part of the wider monitoring and evaluation submissions that all mayoral Combined Authorities were required to submit as part of devolution agreements.
 Officers submit reports annually in January, reporting on the previous academic year findings and referencing the most up to date publicly available data.
+Submissions include:

+3.5.6.1 Policies for adult education

+3.5.6.2 Spend

-Submissions include but are not limited to: - 3.5.6.1 Policies for adult education - 3.5.6.2 Spend - 3.5.6.3 Analysis of delivery from within our region - 3.5.6.4 Local impact
+3.5.6.3 Analysis of delivery from within our region

+3.5.3.13.5.6.4 Local impact